top of page

 We encourage you to develop a relationship with your swimmer and get to know them!
 Not only will it make the experience more special for you both, it will also help you to understand their mental state during the event should they begin to struggle.
 Kayakers play a key role in our swimmers’ experience, and your attitude may very well be the thing that gets them to the finish line.

-No. We do not recommend that any kayakers plan to kayak back to PEI.
-Please know that our event insurance will not cover you for your return to NB and our support vessels will provide any assistance.
+No. We do not recommend that any kayakers plan to kayak back to the start line at Cape Jourimain Nature Centre.
+Please, know that our event insurance will not cover you for your return and our support vessels will not provide any assistance.

 Absolutely!
 The more funds raised, the more children are helped at Brigadoon Village.
 Kayakers are not required to fundraise, but it is certainly appreciated.
 Please, let us know if you plan to fundraise and we can connect you with our Brigadoon contacts to set-up your fundraising page.